Hyphaene compressa: Stems

-By incising the stems of older trees, its sap can be made into an alcoholic wine of about 3.6 volume %.
-This practice is often performed incorrectly by cutting into the stem too deeply which kills the tree.
-Although, if the sap is extracted correctly, the tree is viable for an additional two to three years.
-The wines 24hour expiration time and lack of investment into preservation has kept it lost from being economically important.
+By incising the stems of older trees, its sap can be made into an alcoholic palm wine of about 3.6 % volume.
+This practice is often performed incorrectly by cutting into the stem too deeply, which kills the tree.
+If the sap is extracted correctly, the tree can be harvested from again in two years.
+The wines 24 hour expiration time and lack of investment into preservation has stopped it from being economically important.
 The trunks before the first branching can be made into very sturdy, termite proof building material that includes poles, fences and latrines.
-Although the fellow Coconut Palm Cocos in the same family of Palms has been very popular as an exported building good, the East African Doum Palm is claimed to be sturdier because of its higher density timber.
+Although the related coconut palm Cocos nucifera has been very popular as an exported building good, the doum palm is claimed to be sturdier because of its higher density timber.

 Additional names

 The East African doum palm has many different names in native African languages.